-As a result, taxpayers should remain concerned over future tax-filing season delays due to last minute dithering in Congress.
-After all, the end-of-year wrangling in Washington over the fiscal cliff caused a snafu in finalizing various compliance rules.
+Nonetheless, taxpayers should remain concerned over future tax-filing season delays due to last-minute dithering in Congress.
+After all, the end-of-year wrangling in Washington over the fiscal cliff in late 2012 and early 2013 caused a snafu in finalizing various compliance rules.
 The upshot was a pushback in tax filing until January 30, and even later for other forms.

-Because Congress put off action on key tax-law questions all the way into the New Year, the IRS was saddled with even later-than-usual updates to a variety of forms.
-While the average taxpayer was moderately affected, the forms that were significantly held up ran a wide gamut from education credits, to mortgage interest and an electrical vehicle credit.
+Because Congress put off action on key tax-law questions all the way into the New Year, the IRS was saddled with even later-than-usual updates to a variety of publications.
+While the average taxpayer was moderately affected, the forms that were significantly held up ran a wide gamut, from education credits to mortgage interest and an electrical vehicle credit.